fieldtrip/website/faq/other/datasets.md

     - /faq/datasets/
 ---

-# Which datasets are used in the documentation and where are they used?

 The FieldTrip website and download server include a variety of datasets. some of these are used in the [tutorials](/tutorial), while others are used in [example MATLAB scripts](/example).
 All of these datasets were recorded from humans, unless otherwise specified.

 In this [frequently asked question](/faq/other/open_data) you can find links to other open access datasets.